 Matt graduated with a Master’s of Science in Physical Therapy from the University of Alberta after completing an undergraduate degree in kinesiology at the University of Calgary.
 Originally from the Okanagan, Matt was drawn to the mountains in Alberta to pursue competitive cross-country skiing, staying in Alberta to pursue his education.
 Matt grew up playing…Read More...

-The good news is we have a chiropractor at our other clinic in Royal Oak, in case you're wondering!
+The good news is we offer a multitude of services with many years of clinical experience in this field.
+But, if you want to see a chiropractor you can visit our other clinic in Royal Oak, in case you're wondering!
 This way you can see both if you want.
 There is no black and white answer for this because it depends more on who you're seeing and not the profession.
 There is great overlap between the two professions.

 If you're really undecided and need help figuring it out, please contact us and we should be able to help make your decision easier.